-Smoked Gouda Mac & Cheese takes everybody’s favorite comfort food up a notch ~ this easy and delicious cheesy pasta can be on the table in under an hour.
+Smoked Gouda Mac & Cheese takes everybody’s favorite comfort food up a notch ~ this easy baked pasta recipe can be on the table in under an hour.

 My second daughter just barely made it home yesterday after she and her boyfriend were stranded for the night in the Denver airport.
 They slept on the floor and she had to unpack her bag and cover herself with clothes just to keep warm… so I suddenly have a fuller house, and kitchen, than we’ve had all year.
 And even though it’s just a few days till Christmas I still need to feed everybody, preferably on a regular basis, and preferably without a lot of fuss because, eeeps, I’ve got stuff to do…lots of stuff to do.